AGiXT/robot_simulator/README.md

-# Unitree Streams
+# Unitree Mujoco Integration

-Docker container for running Unitree Mujoco simulator with compatibility fixes for Mujoco 2.1.0.

-## Overview

-This repository contains a Docker setup for running the Unitree Mujoco simulator.
-It includes patches to fix compatibility issues between the original Unitree Mujoco code (designed for Mujoco 2.0) and Mujoco 2.1.0.
+This project integrates Unitree robots with MuJoCo 2.1.0 physics simulator in a Docker environment.

 ## Prerequisites

 - Docker
 - Docker Compose
-- X11 server (for GUI support)
+- X11 for visualization
+- Git
+- At least 4GB of free disk space

-## Usage
+## Quick Start

 1. Clone the repository:
 ```bash